 WHERE TO STAY

-If you like hostels, I stayed in Peschiera del Garda.
-You can read more about my stay here.
+If you don’t mind hostels, I stayed in Peschiera del Garda.
+No complaints of my stay at Meet Garda Lake Hostel.

 MONTE BALDO HIKING INFORMATION